 6. Wash, then dice the tomatoes.
 Store them, with any juices, in an airtight container in the fridge.

 7. Wash, then separate the broccoli and the cauliflower into florets and store them separately in the fridge.

-8. Drain and rinse the black beans, then transfer them into an airtight container and store it in the fridge.
+8. Drain and rinse the black beans, then transfer them to an airtight container and refrigerate.

 9. When the chicken is done, remove it from the oven and allow to cool.
 Put half in one container and store it in the refrigerator.
 Freeze the other half.

 10. Shred the cheddar cheese and store it in the fridge.

 11. Wash, then chop the carrots, celery, and onions and store them separately in the fridge.

 So, now that you’ve worked efficiently for the whole hour, what have you accomplished?
 You, my friend, have just put together the essential ingredients to make seven different super-fast dinners throughout the week.